wansenai/mybatis/README.md

 ## Contribution

-We have been working hard and are looking for various contributions.
+I have been working hard and are looking for various contributions.

-So far, we have been making a larger version modification, including supplementing the code in the rust concept module.
-There is little code in the leetcode algorithm module, and we strive to keep it updated.
-We have been focusing on Web modules, writing back-end API interfaces in rust language, and then we will introduce `Vue.js` separates the front and back ends, calls the rust API to do some examples, and introduces `Electron` to write cross platform applications.
+So far, I have been making a version modification, including supplementing the code in the rust concept module.
+There is little code in the leetcode algorithm module, and I strive to keep it updated.
+I have been focusing on Web modules, writing back-end API interfaces in rust language, and then I will introduce `Vue.js` separates the front and back ends, calls the rust API to do some examples, and introduces `Electron` to write cross platform applications.

 Look forward to your help!